santhoshkolloju/Abstractive-Summarization-With-Transfer-Learning/Readme.md

 Transformer based models generate more gramatically correct  coherent sentences.

-<h1> Comming up: Will update the code with seed support for generation </h1>
+<h1> Comming up: Will update the code with seed support for generation and make it as a library to run on any data </h1>

 <h1> Code </h1>